zakariamer/personalWebsite/README.md

 # My Personal Website

 Welcome to my personal website!
-This site is a hub for everything about me — my portfolio, blog, contact information, and more.
+This site contains an about me page, projects, and contact

 ## 🚀 Features